-Western Asset Mortgage Capital Corporation, is a Delaware corporation, and its subsidiary (the "Company") commenced operations in May 2012.
-The Company invests in, finances and manages a diversified portfolio of real estate related securities, whole-loans and other financial assets.
-The Company's portfolio is comprised of Agency CMBS, Agency RMBS (including TBAs), Non-Agency RMBS, Non-Agency CMBS and Whole-Loans.
+Western Asset Mortgage Capital Corporation, a Delaware corporation, and its subsidiaries (the "Company") commenced operations in May 2012.
+The Company invests in, finances and manages a diversified portfolio of real estate related securities, Whole Loans and other financial assets.
+The Company's portfolio is comprised of Agency CMBS, Agency RMBS (including TBAs), Non-Agency RMBS, Non-Agency CMBS, Residential Whole Loans, Residential Bridge Loans and Commercial Loans.
 In addition, and to a significantly lesser extent, the Company has invested in other securities including certain Agency obligations that are not technically MBS as well as certain Non U.S. CMBS and in asset-backed securities ("ABS") investments secured by a portfolio of private student loans.
-The Company's investment strategy is based on Western Asset Management Company's (the "Manager") perspective of which mix of portfolio assets it believes provides the Company with the best risk-reward opportunities at any given time.
-The Manager will vary the allocation among various asset classes subject to maintaining the Company's qualification as a REIT and maintaining its exemption from the Investment Company Act of 1940 (the "1940 Act").
+The Company's investment strategy is based on Western Asset Management Company LLC's (the "Manager") perspective of which mix of portfolio assets it believes provides the Company with the best risk-reward opportunities at any given time.
+The Manager will vary the allocation among various asset classes subject to maintaining the Company's qualification as a REIT and maintaining its exemption from the Investment Company Act of 1940, as amended (the "1940 Act").
 These restrictions limit the Company's ability to invest in non-qualifying MBS, non-real estate assets and/or assets which are not secured by real estate.
-Accordingly, the Company's portfolio will continue to be principally invested in qualifying MBS, Whole-Loans and other real estate related assets.
+Accordingly, the Company's portfolio will continue to be principally invested in qualifying MBS, Whole Loans and other real estate related assets.